Seyloria/hide.me-server-select/README.md

 ```sh
 alias vpn="~/path-to-your-script-inside_your_home_directory/vpnselect.sh"
 ```
-This will create an alias with the name "vpn"(edit it to the name you like), you just have to customize the path to where you saved the script inside your home directory.
+This will create an alias with the name "vpn"(edit it to your liking), you just have to customize the path to where you saved the script.
-Afterwards you can open up the script by simply typing "vpn" into your terminal.
+Afterwards you can open up the script by simply typing "vpn"(or to whatever you set the alias) into your terminal.

 You may wish to set up a VPN connection when you start up your system.
 There are multiple ways to achieve this, depending on your distribution and/or desktop environment.
 Here is a basic way as an example:

-> Run the **vpnselect-autostartserver.sh** script to choose a new autostart vpn server.
+> Run the **vpnselect-autostartserver.sh** script to show the current Autostart VPN Server and choose a new one.
 > Afterwards add the **vpnautostart.sh** to your systems autostart.

 ## Changelog and current state (dd-mm-yyyy)